Following on from NCM we are continuing to offer supports for Teachers interested in trying out a chess jamboree in early 2019. Just email us.

 - With a four class jamboree students would play 2 players from each class giving them a total of 6 games.

-Five teachers are running a jamboree for National Chess Month and have been awarded a €200 grant.
+Five teachers are running a jamboree for National Chess Month 2018 got a €200 grant.
 They are:

 - Peter McCabe, St Columbanus NS, Loughlinstown, Co Dublin.